 Look out for rain

-Rain, with its high humidity, can be an invite to fungi & insects to come party along.
+Rain, with its high humidity, can be an invite for fungi & insects to come party along.
 If your plants have some excess food (with the high nutrients in the rain), then they may be a more yummy target.
 Rain + overwatering can cause flower dropping & fruit cracking.

 Check the fallen flowers if they have some mushy, black stuff inside and around.
 Does it smell a bit off?
 Many times the rainwater can get into the flower, causing it to rot & eventually fall off.